eamigo86/graphene-django-extras/README.md

 ```
 As we see, the directives is a easy way to format output data on queries, and it's can be put together like a chain.

-**IMPORTANT NOTE**: The *date* directive only work with datetime returned as String Type and take a string of tokens,
-this tokens are the common of JavaScript date format.

 **List of possible date's tokens**:
 "YYYY", "YY", "WW", "W", "DD", "DDDD", "d", "ddd", "dddd", "MM", "MMM", "MMMM", "HH", "hh", "mm", "ss", "A", "ZZ", "z".